KacperCelejewski/clinic_system/README.md

 # Clinic System

-This is a web application built with Flask, Vue.js, Docker, and PostgreSQL.
+This is a web application built with Flask, Vue.js, Docker,Docker-Compose and PostgreSQL.
 It is designed to provide a system for searching, editing, and deleting patient records.

 ## Installation